iNZightVIT/win-installer/README.md

 ## Build developmental release

 - Create a new branch (or use an existing one)
-- Specify versions to install
+- (not yet implemented) Specify versions to install
     - default is lastest, which fetches from https://r.docker.stat.auckland.ac.nz
     - otherwise, is the name of a branch/tag on github, which is installed using `devtools::install_github('package_name/$BRANCH')`